Fashion company makes modesty a mission

-On a wind-swept oceanfront catwalk in Encinitas on March 18, a team of models swept past rows of admiring customers at Artizara’s first independent fashion show.
+On a wind-swept oceanfront catwalk in Encinitas on Sunday afternoon, March 18, a team of models swept past rows of admiring customers at Artizara’s first independent fashion show.

 The women — wearing high heels, flowing calf-length dresses and long-sleeved tunics with pants — looked like any other models in cool-weather attire, except one sported a turban and two others were in headscarves.